Digitising NAPLAN: The transformation of Australia’s national assessment program.

 Education equity and accessibility

-Algorithms built into the test flow make tests adaptive, allowing every student a chance to give their best effort on the day because NAPLAN is serving up the appropriate following questions based on their answers.
+Algorithms built into the NAPLAN flow make each test adaptive, allowing every student to give their strongest effort on the day because the assessment is serving up appropriately challenging questions based on their answers.
 “Janison was founded on learning management systems, and we built some of that quizzing technology within the platform,” says Welsh.

 Accessibility is another critical equaliser.
 NAPLAN Online was designed for multiple accessibility challenges, even accounting for those students who are more comfortable using an iPad than a laptop.
-Janison leveraged some of the accessibility features in Microsoft to ensure tests were openly available.
 Artificial intelligence will become key in helping ACARA understand the impact of those accessibility measures and refine them for the future.

 “It’s not just about providing for people who might have visual impairments, different colour perception and other access needs such as Braille keyboards.
 It’s also about having the same privileges as others.
 For example, an Indigenous school in remote Australia may have low device numbers and poor connectivity.
 We designed NAPLAN Online with those challenges in mind,” says Welsh.